 - Not Following Traffic Laws – Traffic laws and posted signs are in place for a reason.
 When posted signs and laws aren’t followed, the law-breaker is more than at risk for a ticket—they’re at risk to cause an accident.

-- Vehicle Defects – When a vehicle is put on the market defective or with parts that are malfunctioning/defective, accidents are more likely to occur.
-This is an area of law we often refer to as product liability law.
+- Vehicle Defects – When a vehicle is put on the market defective or with parts that are malfunctioning/defective such as tires or brakes, accidents are more likely to occur.

 Common Car Wreck Injuries